What You Need to Know About Occupational Therapy Assistant

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Time Management: Managing one’s own time and the time of others.

 Types of Occupational Therapy Assistant Jobs

 - Behavior Specialist

-In 2016, there was an estimated number of 39,300 jobs in the United States for Occupational Therapy Assistant.
+There were about 39,300 jobs for Occupational Therapy Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 29% which is above the national average.
 The Bureau of Labor Statistics predicts 11,400 new jobs for Occupational Therapy Assistant by 2026.
-The BLS estimates 6,600 yearly job openings in this field.
+There will be an estimated 6,600 positions for Occupational Therapy Assistant per year.

 The states with the most job growth for Occupational Therapy Assistant are Arizona, Georgia, and Utah.
 Watch out if you plan on working in Delaware, Wisconsin, or Vermont.
 These states have the worst job growth for this type of profession.

 Do Occupational Therapy Assistants Make A Lot Of Money?

 The average yearly salary of an Occupational Therapy Assistant ranges between $39,620 and $80,980.

 Occupational Therapy Assistants who work in Texas, New Jersey, or California, make the highest salaries.